João Neto (footballer, born May 2003)

-João Roberto Rota Neto (born 21 May 2003) is a Brazilian professional footballer who plays as an attacking midfielder for Red Bull Bragantino.
+João Roberto Rota Neto (born 21 May 2003) is a Brazilian professional footballer who plays as an attacking midfielder for Portuguese Liga 3 club Paços de Ferreira on loan from Red Bull Bragantino.

 Professional career

 Neto made his professional debut with Famalicão in a 2–2 Primeira Liga tie with Sporting CP on 5 December 2020.
 At 17 years and 6 months old, he was the youngest ever player to make his professional debut with Famalicão.

 On 1 September 2021, he joined Benfica B on loan.
 Upon returning in 2023, he was not used in the main squad, and returned to his home country with Red Bull Bragantino on a four-year contract on 2 September 2024.